mm6/InternetOfThingsCourse/projects/SimpleHTTPClient.md

 # 95-733 Internet of Things Demonstration Code

+## This is code for a Particle Photon to visit a web application.

 This is C++ code.
-It needs to be compiled and the compiled code runs on a Particle Photon micro controller.
+It needs to be compiled and the compiled code will execute on a Particle Photon micro controller.
 Use the Particle web IDE to compile this code and perform an over the air deployment to your Photon.